opeyemitechpro/my-projects/docs/devops_projects/10micro.md

-## Install and Setup ArgoCD on EKS using Helm
+## ArgoCD Installation and Setup on EKS using Helm

 Add ArgoCD Helm repo